-- 1 yard of 44″+ wide mid-weight linen or cotton/linen blend for the exterior and the lining pocket; we used Treads in Steel, a cotton/linen blend from the Arroyo collection by Erin Dollar for Robert Kaufman Fabrics from Fat Quarter Shop
+- 1 yard of 44″+ wide mid-weight linen or cotton/linen blend for the exterior and the Lining pocket; we originally used Treads in Steel, a cotton/linen blend from the Arroyo collection by Erin Dollar for Robert Kaufman Fabrics

-- ¾ yard of 44″+ wide quilting weight cotton in a coordinating solid for the lining; we used Kona Cotton in Pewter by Robert Kaufman Fabrics from Fat Quarter Shop
+- 1 yard of 44″+ wide quilting weight cotton in a coordinating solid for the Lining; we originally used Kona Cotton in Pewter by Robert Kaufman Fabrics

 - 2 yards 1” wide webbing/belting for the adjustable strap; we recommend Dritz 1” wide belting

-- ¼ yard of ½” wide webbing for the riveted tabs (same color as used for the strap); we used black cotton webbing, purchased locally
+- ¼ yard of ½” wide webbing for the riveted tabs (same color as used for the strap); we used soft black cotton webbing

 - ONE 16”+ coordinating “chunky” zipper; we used a 24” zipper, which we cut down to fit**

 - ½ yard of 44″+ Fusible fleece; we used Pellon Thermolam Plus